 Is it Wrong to Work For Money?

-Now you might say I’m lucky because I have the time, money, and freedom to do the things I love.
+You might say I’m lucky — I have the time, money, and freedom to do the things I love.
+Wow.
 Maybe you’re right.
 But maybe you’re making excuses.
 (I’m not rich.
 I’m just an employee.)

 I’m not encouraging you to give up your job or business and just follow your passions (that’s up to you).

-What I’m trying to say is that, why not cultivate the things you love while living a busy life?
+What I’m saying is that we can cultivate the things we love while living a busy life.